rebcs/rebcs/README.md

 ## <h2 align="left">Welcome 👋! </h2>
 -  Hi!
-My name is Rebeca, I'm 23 years old and I'm  front-end developer graduating in Systems Analysis and Development. 👩🏻‍🎓
+My name is Rebeca, I'm 23 years old and I'm  a front-end developer graduating in Systems Analysis and Development. 👩🏻‍🎓
 -  I've always been passionate about language learning, I'm studying mandarin and am currently preparing to take the HSK1 exam. 📝